-Macquarie/First Trust Global Infrastructure/Utilities Dividend & Income Fund (the "Fund") (NYSE: MFD) has decreased its regularly scheduled quarterly distribution to $0.20 per share from $0.25 per share The distribution will be payable on May 29, 2020, to shareholders of record as of May 26, 2020.
-The ex-dividend date is expected to be May 22, 2020.
+Macquarie/First Trust Global Infrastructure/Utilities Dividend & Income Fund (the "Fund") (NYSE: MFD) has declared the Fund's regularly scheduled quarterly distribution of $0.20 per share.
+The distribution will be payable on December 1, 2020, to shareholders of record as of November 23, 2020.
+The ex-dividend date is expected to be November 20, 2020.
 The quarterly distribution information for the Fund appears below.

 Macquarie/First Trust Global Infrastructure/Utilities Dividend & Income Fund (MFD):